Ogeon/rustful/README.md

 ```

 ##Contributing

+Contributions are always welcome, even if it's a small typo fix (or maybe I
+should say "especially typo fixes").
+You can fork the project and open a pull
+request with your changes, or create an issue if you just want to report or
+request something.
+Are you not sure about how to implement your change?
+Is it
+still a work in progress?
+Don't worry.
+You can still open a pull request where
+we can discuss it and do it step by step.

+New features are as welcome as fixes, so pull requests and and proposals with
+enhancements are very much appreciated, but please explain your feature and
+give a good motivation to why it should be included.
+It makes things much
+easier, both for reviewing the feature and for those who are not as familiar
-Yes, please!
-You can always post an issue or (even better) fork the project,
+with how things work.
+You can always open an issue where we can discuss the
-implement your idea or fix the bug you have found and send a pull request.
-Just remember to test it when you are done.
-Here is how:
+feature and see if it should be included.
+Asking is better than assuming!

+###Testing

+Rustful is tested on Linux, using Travis, and on Windows, using AppVeyor and a
+pull request will not be approved unless it passes these tests.
+It is
+therefore a good idea to run tests locally, before pushing your changes, so here
+is a small list of useful commands:

-* Run `cargo test` to run unit, documentation and compile tests.
+ * `cargo test` - Basic unit, documentation and compile tests.
+ * `cargo build --no-default-features` - Check if the most minimal version of Rustful builds.
+ * `cargo build --no-default-features --features "feature1 feature2"` - Check if Rustful with only `feature1` and `feature2` enabled builds.
-* Run `cargo run --example example_name` to run an example and make sure it behaves as expected.
+ * `cargo run --example example_name` - check if the example `example_name` behaves as expected (see the `example` directory).